Andy Diagram: Biography

-Andy Diagram has been a unique voice on the trumpet for more than 35 years.
-He developed his own style over that time in a variety of very different projects.
-Creating large soundscapes of brass with the use of electronics, looping his trumpet in multiple echo machines, and with the ingenious use of harmonisers he builds not just washes of sound but also pulsating rhythms.
+Andy Diagram has played the trumpet for more than 35 years.
+He developed a distinct style over that time in a variety of very different projects.
+Creating large soundscapes of brass with the use of electronics, looping his trumpet in multiple echo machines, and with use of harmonisers to build pulsating rhythms.

 Spending much of the 1980s in Manchester, England, he recorded and toured with a range of bands on the rock, pop and jazz scenes (from Diagram Brothers, Dislocation Dance and Pale Fountains) before joining James in 1989.
 Andy stayed on for two of the band's most successful albums (Gold Mother and Seven) before leaving James in 1992.
 (He made a special return for the band's farewell tour in 2001 at the MEN Arena.)

 Moving to London in 1992 he became a founder member of The Honkies (Diagram, Richard Harrison, Caroline Kraabel and Kathy Hulme), whose high energy style, reminiscent of post-punk, was married to an experimental approach derived partly from the more adventurous American jazz such as Ornette Coleman, Albert Ayler and the Art Ensemble of Chicago, and had an acknowledged kinship with such bands as The Pop Group and This Heat - which found a certain success/notoriety in the London improvised music scene of the early 1990s.
 He now records and tours the world with his own, much acclaimed band Spaceheads, where his unique sound and melodic sense are complemented by the emotive rhythms of drummer Richard Harrison.
 He has also been recording and touring with David Thomas as a regular member of Two Pale Boys for the last ten years.

 Following the reunion of James in 2007, Diagram returned to the band during their festival tour in the summer of that year and played on the new album Hey Ma, released on 7 April 2008.
 He is now a full-time member of the band again, featuring on every live performance from 2008 to 2021 (with odd occasions when only 4 or 5 members attended live appearances), and has featured prominently on their recent albums La Petite Mort, released June 2014, Girl at the End of the World (released March 2016), Living in Extraordinary Times (August 2018), and accompanying the band on their UK and Portugal tour in November 2014, festival tour in 2015, and subsequent tours since.

 Diagram performed with Pale Fountains at their 25th anniversary reunion concerts in Liverpool and London on 2 and 3 February 2008 and worked with Michael Head and the Red Elastic Band on their 2017 record, Adios, Señor Pussycat.

 He currently lives in London, where he is active on the jazz and improvised music scenes and has taught Music Production at City Lit College.